4K LED Display

 But of course, it will all depend on the size that your entertainment or living room can accommodate.

-There are also hidden costs that you need to be aware of, such as Internet connection speed upgrade (if you want to use Netflix and other streaming sites).
+There are also hidden costs that you need to be aware of, such as an Internet connection speed upgrade (if you want to use Netflix and other streaming sites).

 That’s because it is much more bandwidth-heavy, mainly due to the file size that this resolution comes with.

 We recommend you have at the very least, a 25 Mbps connection in order to avail of any 4K streaming sites.

-Basically, hidden costs will be anything pertaining to additional purchase or fees that you need to pay in order to get the full benefits of 4K resolution (internet connection, audio system, peripheral devices like blu ray players, gaming consoles, etc).
+Basically, hidden costs will be anything pertaining to additional purchases or fees that you need to pay in order to get the full benefits of 4K resolution (internet connection, audio system, peripheral devices like blu ray players, gaming consoles, etc).

 You need to be aware of all these before you go out and purchase a 4K TV.

 Signal Transmission Compatibility

 You have to make sure that the 4K display screen you get will be able to accommodate all the signal transmission options of all your peripheral devices (blu ray players, gaming consoles, etc).

 Older Xbox and Playstation consoles aren’t equipped to handle 4K signal transmission is one good example.

 So if you wish to still use those consoles, you have to ensure that your LED TV will have connection options compatible with those consoles.

 Chapter 3: What are the differences between 480P 720P, 1080P and 4K?